rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: I have a feeling we will regret withdrawing it in a couple of years.

-YK: I think it's a legitimate question that we don't know how WASM will go.
+YK: I think it's a legitimate question that we don't know how wasm will go.

 PJ: We have tons of use cases for SIMD.